Skip to main content

 Check in will be at Napa County Landmarks offices, at 1416 Brown Street, Napa, CA (between Napa and Caymus streets)

 • Save time on tour day!
-Pick up your event map and VIP wristband in advance at the Napa County Landmarks office on Thursday, December 11, and Friday, December 12, from 3:00 to 5:30 PM.
+Pick up your event map and VIP wristband in advance at the Napa County Landmarks office, 1416 Brown Street, Napa, on Thursday, December 11, and Friday, December 12, from 3:00 to 5:30 PM.

 • This is a Rain or Shine event.